WE ARE NOW HIRING FOR THE POSITION

 - Offer of Employment

-Please note that this is a competitive process and applicants are eliminated during each stage.
+Please note that this is a competitive process and applicants are screened out during each stage.
 Successful applicants at each stage will receive an invitation to the next stage in the process.

-Completed through the Ontario Association of Chiefs of Police https://oacpcertificate.ca
+Completed through the Ontario Association of Chiefs of Police oacpcertificate.ca (CERTIFICATE REQUIRED FOR CADET AND CONSTABLE ONLY)

-- Cover Letter.
+- Cover Letter and Resume.
 A valid email address must be included for contact purposes.

-- OACP Certificate of Results – obtained through Ontario Association of Chiefs of Police (oacpcertificate.ca)
+- OACP Certificate of Results – obtained through Ontario Association of Chiefs of Police oacpcertificate.ca (CERTIFICATE REQUIRED FOR CADET AND CONSTABLE ONLY)

 - Record of Medical Examination